• Skip to primary navigation

 Potassium gluconate is generally the preferred supplement.

-Avoid acidifying diets restricted in magnesium.
+Avoid acidifying diets restricted to magnesium.
 Low magnesium diets promote hypokalemia.

 Therapy for Acidosis